asauber/snippets/README.md

-Small programs to test libraries and language features
+Tests of libraries and language features